Charles L'Éplattenier

 L'Eplattenier also designed a prototype military helmet, which was shunned in favour of the Imboden helmet.
 They are now prized collector's items.

 L’Éplattenier designed the 'Helvetia Brustbild' postage stamp in 1906 for a new Swiss definitive series issued on November 11, 1907.
 The new 10, 12, and 15 cent definitive stamps featured a half-length portrait of Helvetia.
 His work was also part of the sculpture event in the art competition at the 1928 Summer Olympics.

-A lover of the outdoors, L'Éplattenier fell to his death from a rocky promontory while hiking along the River Doubs, near Brenets, Switzerland.
+A lover of the outdoors, L'Éplattenier fell to his death from a rocky promontory while hiking along the River Doubs, near Les Brenets, Switzerland.